jamesraymusic/jamesraymusic.github.io/lyrics/the-old-man-and-the-mule.md

 To keep his son in school so far away
 Every night the old man is on his knees to pray

-And he says: I want so bad
+And he says, I want so bad
 For my boy to have the chance I never had
-And he said: sweat lord, I want nothing else
+And he said, sweat lord, I want nothing else
 Bad for my boy to make something of himself

 Now way up north in the city, with eyes of flaming red